sakilk130/50-days-of-javascript/README.md

 ## Day 8 - Google Drive Download Link Generator

 This is a simple script to generate download link for Google Drive files.

+## Day 9 - Input Character Counter

+This is a simple app that counts the number of characters in an input field.
+It also changes the color of the text depending on the number of characters.